-Valuation of a Veterinary Clinic
+Valuation of a Veterinary Practice

 The trend of vet clinic acquisition has made hospital owners wonder what would be the valuation of their practice.
 Today, more than 15% of veterinary practices in the US are run by corporate groups.
 There is no stopping to it.

-I told him it is not simple to answer, its complicated.
+I told him it is not simple to answer, it's complicated.
 But, I also promised him to write an article on the valuation of veterinary hospitals to help owners know the true value of their practice and stay prepared for a hostile acquisition.
-And, here it goes.

 Buying & Selling of Veterinary Practices

-Valuation Procedure — The multiples approach
+Valuation Procedure — The Multiples Approach

 The logic is to compare the valuation of similar veterinary clinics in the market to their operating margin.
 This ratio is called ‘the multiplier’ which is multiplied with the operating margin of your clinic to arrive at the valuation of your clinic.

 Here is a sample calculation: